SoftTeco/MPAndroidChart/README.md

 Copyright 2020 Philipp Jahoda

-Modifications copyright (C) 2023 SofTeco LLC
+Modifications copyright (C) 2023 SoftTeco LLC

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.